- Course Code: AD037

 It is a largely practical course which gives opportunity to develop and practise the creative skills required to progress in the Fashion sector.
 The assignments covered focus on building a set of practical sewing skills and well as developing creativity.

-This course allows adult learners to study on a part time basis, attending one day a week, Thursday from 1.00pm to 5.00pm during the day so it can be accommodated alongside employment, childcare and other commitments.
+This course allows adult learners to study on a part time basis, attending on tuesday and Thursday from 12.20pm to 2.30pm during the day so it can be accommodated alongside employment, childcare and other commitments.
 It might be of particular interest to those wanting a career change or those just wanting to experience something different and enhance their practical and creative skills.

 - What will I study?

 The course is made up of 4 units and focuses on developing the necessary skills and knowledge to design and construct fashion garments.
 Learners are given practical tuition on the use of sewing machines and other industrial equipment.
 The projects on the course cover; exploring design ideas, sampling fashion techniques and textile decoration.
 Learners will learn how to use all of these elements to make an unlined skirt.